Texas on standby to help areas devastated by Laura, Abbott says

-Abbott is slated to speak at noon Wednesday about what the state will do in the wake of the storm that's already predicted to leave behind devastation to life and property.
-You'll be able to watch the streaming event in this post.
+Abbott held a briefing at noon Wednesday about what the state will do in the wake of the storm that's already predicted to leave behind devastation to life and property.

-But before the briefing from Austin, Abbott spoke with Eyewitness News about preparations.
+He said those living in certain areas of southeast Texas who are closest to the point where Hurricane Laura will come across shorelines only have about five hours to evacuate, Abbott said.

 INTERACTIVE MAP: Track updates to Hurricane Laura's path as they come out